cheikhshift/momentum/cmd/momentum-cli/readme.md

 # Momentum-cli
-Generate RPC functions and Javascript libraries with your Go Code.
+Generate JSON-RPC go handlers and Javascript libraries with your Go Code.

 # How it works
 1. Add  comment `RPC` to the function you wish to convert.